ONSdigital/dp/training/architecture/12_FACTOR_APP_PRINCIPLES.md

 > Explicitly declare and isolate dependencies

-A 12-factor app will need to have ownership of its dependencies by defining the version/release of a library ([what's the difference between and app and a library?](https://stackoverflow.com/questions/1270729/difference-between-library-and-application-code)).
+A 12-factor app will need to have ownership of its dependencies by defining the version/release of a library ([what's the difference between an app and a library?](https://stackoverflow.com/questions/1270729/difference-between-library-and-application-code)).
 This allows for better control of how the application functions instead of always inheriting the latest version of a library which might not be backward compatible.

 We use dependency managers to be able to maintain them all: [Maven](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) for Java apps and [modules](https://blog.golang.org/using-go-modules) for Go apps.